DavidPatShuiFong/vkelimHomepage/static/document/PandocWorship/lyrics.md

 generate powerpoint from '.md' markdown file with "pandoc --to pptx --from markdown+hard_line_breaks --reference-doc pandoc_pptx_reference_worship.potx --output output.pptx lyrics.md"
-'hard_line_breaks' treats each new line as a line break as a 'line break' (which is what you want)
+'hard_line_breaks' treats each new line as a 'line break' (which is what you want)

 :::